- Get Involved

 BIBLIOGRAPHY:Bill Winsor, Texas in the Confederacy (Hillsboro, Texas: Hill Junior College Press, 1978).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Maury Darst, "FORT MOORE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/qcf21), accessed November 26, 2015.
-Uploaded on June 12, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Maury Darst, "FORT MOORE," accessed May 26, 2019, http://www.tshaonline.org/handbook/online/articles/qcf21.